MattShrider/nextjs-playground/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Filestructure
+Each folder within `src/` should contain a `README.md` explaining what it is for.
+The exception to this is the `src/pages/` folder, due to each file automatically generating a browser or api route by next-js.

 ## How to fork the infrastructure
 - Fork this repo
 - Create a vercel project
-- Import the repo with vercel import (I used Github)
+- Import the repo with vercel import tool from Github
 - [Create a supabase integration with vercel](https://supabase.com/docs/guides/integrations/vercel)
 - Login to vercel with `npm run vercel:login`
 - Link your local version with vercel `npm run vercel:link`
 - Pull env vars with `npm run vercel:env:pull`
-  - This will create a `.env.local` file that SHOULD NEVER be checked into git history
+  - This will create a `.env.local` file that **SHOULD NEVER** be checked into git history

 ## To Generate types
 Supabase can automatically [generate types directly from a prod instance.](https://supabase.com/docs/guides/api/generating-types) This means we don't have to keep updates by hand.